Carers' Guide to Attendance Allowance

 “When my wife became terminally ill we had a financial advisor from Macmillan.
 She rang the Attendance Allowance department on her behalf.
 She also did a wonderful job chasing up payments etc”

-We can send our completed Attendance Allowance form by post to a Freepost address:
+We can also download the Attendance Allowance form and fill it in online before printing it off.
+After that, simply send the completed Attendance Allowance form by post for free to a Freepost address:

 Freepost DWP Attendance Allowance